SalishSeaCast/FVCOM-Cmd/docs/run_description_file.rst

 :kbd:`forcing` Section
 ----------------------

-The :kbd:`forcing` section of the run description file contains sub-sections that provide the names of directories and file that are to be symlinked in the run directory for NEMO to use to read initial conditions and forcing values from.
+The :kbd:`forcing` section of the run description file contains sub-sections that provide the names of directories and files that are to be symlinked in the run directory for NEMO to use to read initial conditions and forcing values from.

 An example :kbd:`forcing` section: